Short Run and Bridge Manufacturing Services

 As Zoe put it, “With each piece in the suite being hand carved it could not be expected that any two elements would be exactly the same…therefore the most sensible option seemed to be to copy and make a mirror image of what was already there.”

 A 3D printer allowed Zoe and her team to make a replica of the opposite side of the chair by copying the existing piece, 3D printing a mold in the reverse, and casting a new piece.
 Voila!
 The queen’s chair – restored.
+If you’d like to do something similar to Zoe’s team but need to find out how much does an online 3D printing service cost look no further.
+We can help you out with all online 3D printing needs.

 You don’t have to own expensive 3D printing equipment or restore items worth hundreds of thousands of dollars to feel the need for a 3D printed part.
 Some companies, like Daimler, have been using 3D printing to reduce the need for storage space and bring maintenance costs down.